Anjali came to the Red Door as a refugee claimant from India. She fled to Canada with her daughter because she was trapped in an abusive relationship.

 I came to Canada with Maya and made a refugee claim at the airport.
 After getting the documents, the immigration officer gave me information about the Red Door Shelter.
 Red Door was my first contact in Canada.

 It was such a huge blessing.
 I don’t know what I would have done without the Red Door’s help.
 I was lost, and needed help with everything.
 From helping me find an immigration lawyer, getting legal aid, connecting me with the Ontario Works, all of the resources were there.
 The staff was so empathetic, and were always going out of their way to help me even with the most basic things, like showing me how to use the TTC, or opening up a bank account.
 Never living on my own before, I felt so safe because there were other women there.
 I made friends with many of them.

 My outreach worker helped me find an apartment near the shelter so I could stay close and connected, and they helped me with moving and provided some very good furniture for me.
 They helped Maya integrate with her new school and provided her with school supplies.
 We were invited to the Christmas party which was so meaningful because we would have been all alone in a new country with no friends or family during the festive season.

-Much to my worst fears, in April 2011 my refugee claim was denied.
+Much to my worst fears, my refugee claim was denied.
 With no money to pay the lawyers and no legal aid, it was only a matter of time before I would be removed from the country.
 It was like being diagnosed with cancer and being told I had six months to live.
 The uncertainty was awful to bear.
 I was connected with the Barbara Schilfer Clinic, who began working on my case.
 All the while I was preparing for the inevitable – being deported.

 Learn more about how you can help women like Anjali.